Cammack Village, Arkansas

 Cammack Village is a city in Pulaski County, Arkansas, United States.
-The population was 768 at the 2010 census.
+The population was 778 as of the 2020 census.
 It is part of the Little Rock–North Little Rock–Conway metropolitan area.

 History

 Cammack Village is located on land originally owned by Wiley Dan Cammack.
 During the 1930s, Cammack allowed the land to be used for a Works Progress Administration roads project.
-Sometime before 1943, Cammack attempted to have the land annexed by the city of Little Rock, which lay to the east, but the city demurred, stating the land was "too far west".
+Sometime before 1943, Cammack attempted to have the land annexed by the city of Little Rock, which lay to the east, but the city demurred, stating the land was "too far west."
 Shortly after that, during World War II, Cammack turned the land over to the United States Government to alleviate military housing shortages at Camp Joseph T. Robinson, Little Rock's primary Army training base at the time.
 The houses were laid out in rows and built with 870 sqft per unit, according to U.S. Army specifications for family housing.
 In order to provide for police and fire protection, Cammack pushed for the incorporation of the new neighborhood, which occurred on April 5, 1943.

 Annexation efforts continued beyond Wiley Dan Cammack's first attempt.
 On October 3, 1946, supporters of annexation from both Little Rock and Cammack Village presented a petition for the annexation of Cammack Village to the city of Little Rock to the county clerk of Pulaski County.
 The petition was approved by the City Council of Little Rock, and the county court ordered that an election be held to determine the will of the voters of both Little Rock and Cammack Village in regard to annexation.

 The election was held on November 19, 1946.
 The returns, as canvassed by the county court, showed that in Little Rock 308 electors voted for the proposed annexation and 112 electors voted against it, and that in Cammack Village 141 electors voted for the annexation and 139 electors voted against it.
 Because the proposal received a majority of the votes cast in each municipality, on November 26, 1946, Judge L. A. Mashburn issued an order annexing the city.